 Here’s a taste of a few of my favourite re-energizing spots but, by all means, not a complete list – I always seem to add a spot or two every year as I explore new hideaways.
 Perhaps you have one too – from Provence or in your neck of the woods.
 I’d love to see what energizes you!

-In the tiny village of Taillades at the base of the Luberon is my escape when I don’t have much time and need a quite sunshine moment.
+The tiny village of Taillades at the base of the Luberon is my escape when I don’t have much time and need a quiet sunshine moment.
 It’s one of the less touristy villages of Provence and offers a great view of the Luberon as well as a convenient starting point for hiking the many Luberon trails.
 During summer there are concerts in the old quarry at the base of the medieval tower.

 Speaking of limestone, it’s everywhere in Provence.
 Here’s a place that strikes imagination and opens up the senses.
 And if you could see what I could see (yes, that’s me in there) – a perfect view of one of France’s most beautiful villages, Les Baux-de-Provence.
 Just up the road from Carrières de Lumières (an old quarry turned into a stunning sound and light show brining to life the work of artists from Provence and beyond) is a look-out point for the lucky few who actually know about it.
 It’s the perfect spot for soaking up the sun-rays and some journal writing.
 It would also be ideal for a sunset moment (it’s on my list of to-do’s).